-Listing 15-23: Creating a leaf node with no children and a branch node with leaf as one of its children
+Listing 15-27: Creating a leaf node with no children and a branch node with leaf as one of its children

-We clone the Rc in leaf and store that in branch, meaning the Node in leaf now has two owners: leaf and branch.
-We can get from branch to leaf through branch.children, but there’s no way to get from leaf to branch. leaf has no reference to branch and doesn’t know they are related.
-We’d like leaf to know that branch is its parent.
+We clone the Rc<Node> in leaf and store that in branch, meaning the Node in leaf now has two owners: leaf and branch.
+We can get from branch to leaf through branch.children, but there’s no way to get from leaf to branch.
+The reason is that leaf has no reference to branch and doesn’t know they’re related.
+We want leaf to know that branch is its parent.
+We’ll do that next.

-Adding a Reference from a Child to its Parent
+Adding a Reference from a Child to Its Parent

 To make the child node aware of its parent, we need to add a parent field to our Node struct definition.
 The trouble is in deciding what the type of parent should be.
-We know it can’t contain an Rc<T> because that would create a reference cycle, with leaf.parent pointing to branch and branch.children pointing to leaf, which would cause their strong_count values to never be zero.
+We know it can’t contain an Rc<T> because that would create a reference cycle with leaf.parent pointing to branch and branch.children pointing to leaf, which would cause their strong_count values to never be 0.

 Thinking about the relationships another way, a parent node should own its children: if a parent node is dropped, its child nodes should be dropped as well.
 However, a child should not own its parent: if we drop a child node, the parent should still exist.
 This is a case for weak references!